gttotev/dripsama/README.md

 If `at` is installed, `getdrip.sh` schedules itself to run again in about 24 hours.

 If Node.js is installed and `~/.dripsama/collector.txt` contains an address, will send all earned KSMA, minus fees, to that address.
+These transactions are logged in `~/.dripsama/transfer_txns.txt`.
+Private keys are migrated to `~./dripsama/secrets.txt.old`.

 ## Utils